Muddz/KindleHighlightsReader/README.md

 #### JSON

-The JSON format is for developers who wants to unmarshal the JSON string to objects in any langauge to be used for an app, webpage or database.
-The JSON output is saved in a `.json` file and has the following format:
+The JSON format is made for developers and is exported as an .json file and has the following output:

 ```
 [